Summer is a great time to introduce a food teaching theme to your classroom.

 The story Handa's Surprise, by Eileen Browne, introduces a host of fascinating fruit for you to talk about and taste with your class.
 It might also interest them enough to want to find out about a country far away from their own.
 Another teaching theme perhaps?

-You can find the story told on-line or buy the book from Amazon.
+You can find the story told on-line or buy the book from Amazon by clicking on the title above.

 I start by looking at the front cover of the book and asking the kids where they think the story is set.